mapsplugin/ionic-googlemaps-starter-tab/README.md

-This is a starter template for [Ionic](http://ionicframework.com/docs/) projects.
+This is a starter template for [@ionic-native/google-maps](https://ionicframework.com/docs/native/google-maps/) plugin.

-## How to use this template

-*This template does not work on its own*.
-The shared files for each starter are found in the [ionic2-app-base repo](https://github.com/ionic-team/ionic2-app-base).

-To use this template, either create a new ionic project using the ionic node.js utility, or copy the files from this repository into the [Starter App Base](https://github.com/ionic-team/ionic2-app-base).

 ### With the Ionic CLI: